-Studies show that up to 50% of pregnancies end in miscarriage before the mother realizes she was pregnant and experts estimate that about half of all fertilized eggs die and are miscarried, usually even before the woman knows she is pregnant.
+A miscarriage is more common than most people believe.
+Studies show that up to 50% of pregnancies end in miscarriage before the mother realizes she was pregnant (chemical pregnancy) and experts estimate that about half of all fertilized eggs die and are miscarried, usually even before the woman knows she is pregnant.
 Between 10-25% of all clinically recognized pregnancies will end in miscarriage, and most miscarriages occur before the 7th and 12th weeks of pregnancy.

-A chemical pregnancy is a pregnancy with a positive pregnancy test but no visible pregnancy on ultrasound, and a chemical pregnancy may account for 50-75% of all miscarriages.
-A chemical pregnancy occurs when a pregnancy is lost shortly after implantation, resulting in bleeding that occurs around the time of or shortly after her expected period.
-Unless there was a positive pregnancy test the woman may not realize that she conceived when she experiences a chemical pregnancy.
+A chemical pregnancy is a pregnancy with a positive pregnancy test but no visible pregnancy on ultrasound.
+Chemical pregnancies may account for 50-75% of all miscarriages.
+It occurs when a pregnancy is lost shortly after implantation, resulting in bleeding that occurs around the time of or shortly after her expected period.
+Unless there was a positive pregnancy test, the woman may not realize that she conceived when she experiences a chemical pregnancy.

 Miscarriage symptoms and signs

 No woman or couple wants to think about the chance of a miscarriage, but a large percentage of pregnancies end before full gestation.
 Understanding the most common miscarriage symptoms is the best way to be prepared for the chance of miscarriage.
 Pregnancies are different for every woman and as such, miscarriage symptoms may also be different.
 There are some women who know from the start that the pregnancy is just “not right” and others who are taken by complete surprise by the miscarriage symptoms.

 Lower abdominal cramping